catornot/bp-ort/README.md

 # BotExtras
 this a optinal but recommend to have script mod for this plugin. it adds extra features on top of the plugin that are simply easier to implement in scripts.

-it adds mod setting integration for bp_ort
+it adds mod settings integration for bp_ort

 ## exposed functions
 - `void function SpawnNBots(int n, string name = "")`